 You are not required to fill this out if you do not have a contact information in Chile.
 Simply fill the field out by putting “N/A”.

-Since you are applying for the Working Holiday Visa, you may not know your employer yet or are associated with an educational institution.
-Simply fill out the field with “N/A” if you do not know.
+Since you are applying for the Working Holiday Visa, you may not know your employer yet.
+Instead, fill out the field with “N/A”.

 Note the more information that you have, the better chance you will be able to be accepted for the visa.